-RMA shall designate at least one employee to coordinate its efforts to comply with Title IX, Section 504, the Age Act, and the ADA.
-The Superintendent shall notify all employees of the name, office address, and telephone number of the employee(s) so designated.

-34 CFR 104.7(b), 104.11; 28 CFR 35.107, 35.140; 34 CFR 106.8(b).
+RMA shall designate at least one employee to coordinate its efforts to comply with Title IX, Section 504, the Age Discrimination in Employment Act, and the ADA.
+The superintendent shall notify all employees of the name, office address, and telephone number of the employee(s) so designated.
+34 C.F.R.
+104.7(b), 104.11; 28 C.F.R.
+35.107, 35.140; 34 C.F.R.
+106.8(b).

-PG-4.102 NONDISCRIMINATION POLICY
+PG-4.2 NONDISCRIMINATION POLICY

-SEC.
+Sec.
 1. Nondiscrimination Statement

-RMA strictly prohibits discrimination, including harassment, against an employee on the basis of race, color, religion, gender, national origin, age, disability, genetic information, or any other legally protected classification.
+RMA strictly prohibits discrimination, including harassment, against an employee on the basis of race, color, national origin, religion, sex, gender, age, disability, genetic information, or any other legally protected classification.
 Retaliation against anyone involved in the complaint process is also a violation of RMA policy.